Did You Know?

-Did you know St. Paul the Apostle was born in Tarsus, in southeast of Turkey, gave lecture in the Tyrannus Hall and the synagogue in Ephesus for two years in his third missionary journey?
+Did you know St. Paul the Apostle was born in Tarsus, in southeast Turkey, and gave lectures in the Tyrannus Hall and the synagogue in Ephesus for two years in his third missionary journey?
 (Acts 19:8,9)

-Did you know that the columns of Artemis was 30 meters high?
+Did you know that the columns of Artemis were 30 meters high?

 Did you know Artemis Temple covers an area of 125meters by 60meters, as big as a soccer field?

-Did you know the first advertisement of the antiquity, which shows the way to the brothel, is on the Marbel Street in Ephesus?
+Did you know the first advertisement of antiquity, which shows the way to the brothel, is on Marbel Street in Ephesus?

 Did you know that The Marble Street is 800 meters long and Curetes Street is 1km long?

-Did you know 7 Christians who fled Ephesus is believed to have slept in a cave near Ephesus for 200 years?
+Did you know that 7 Christians who fled Ephesus are believed to have slept in a cave near Ephesus for 200 years?